 All building materials experience negative impacts from exposure to fire: steel buckles, concrete spalls and wood burns.
-Wood has good thermal insulation properties, high structural strength and slow charring rate, so its general behaviour in a fire situation is fairly predictable.
+Wood has high structural strength and slow charring rate, so its general behaviour in a fire situation is fairly predictable.

 However, in areas where there is a higher than average risk of fire, for example in public buildings such as cinemas, theatres, libraries, schools, offices, hotels and hospitals, building regulations are in place governing the use of performance rated, flame retardant building products.